Blastocyst

 What does a 5AA blastocyst mean?

-The number (3-6) indicates blastocyst expansion.
-The first letter grades the inner cell mass (A=good, B=fair, C=poor).
-The second letter grades the trophectoderm.
-A 5AA is a fully expanded blastocyst with excellent grades in both categories.
+The number indicates blastocyst expansion.
+The first letter grades inner cell mass appearance, and the second letter grades trophectoderm appearance.
+A 5AA is a highly expanded blastocyst with high appearance grades, but it cannot determine an individual outcome.

 Is a blastocyst better than a Day 3 embryo for transfer?

-Blastocysts generally have higher implantation rates per transfer due to natural selection.
-However, not all embryos reach blastocyst stage.
-Your embryologist will recommend the best approach based on your specific embryo development.
+Blastocyst transfer can be useful in some situations, but not all embryos reach blastocyst stage and not every patient benefits from extended culture.
+Your embryologist will recommend the approach based on your specific embryo development.